Import Regulations

 Documentation must be received by the Board at least seven days prior to the animal’s arrival in Minnesota.
 Importers should scan or take legible photos and email them to pet.travel.bah@state.mn.us for review.

-Dogs and Cats Imported from Countries with Confirmed or Suspected African Swine Fever (ASF) in Swine Populations
+Dogs and Cats Imported from Countries, in or near, Confirmed or Suspected African Swine Fever (ASF) in Swine Populations

-Dogs and cats that are imported into the U.S. from countries that have had a recent outbreak of, or are endemic for, ASF pose a threat to swine production systems in Minnesota.
+Dogs and cats that are imported into the U.S. from countries with positive cases of ASF in or near them pose a threat to swine production systems in Minnesota.
 While there is no direct evidence that dogs or cats are biological carriers of ASF or become sick from ASF, there is concern that these animals, their carriers, and transport-associated materials are capable of carrying and spreading the disease.
 ASF virus particles can survive on animals’ fur and skin, ticks or other external parasites that may be imported on animals also pose a concern for disease spread and treats and food that contain pork may also contain infectious ASF virus.

 To prevent the unintentional introduction of ASF, dogs or cats that have originated from or traveled through a country in which an ASF outbreak has been identified or suspected will be quarantined for a minimum of 10 days upon arrival in Minnesota.
 This quarantine may take place at the owner’s residence and allows time for disinfection and cleaning protocols to take place.